 In terms of overall compensation, our Chief Executive Officer receives salary recommendations from our U.S. management team and our Far East management team.
 Our Chief Executive Officer then formulates his own recommendations which he presents to our Compensation Committee.
 Our Chief Executive Officer does not participate in the deliberations regarding his own salary, but does participate in discussions regarding salary levels for our other Named Officers.
 Salary levels are typically reviewed in December, and adjusted from time to time after taking into account overall Company performance as well as team performance.
-In December 2010, the Chief Executive Officer recommended base salary increases to the Compensation Committee for the other Named Officers.
-The Compensation Committee implemented a salary increase for the Chief Executive Officer and approved the proposed base salaries for the three other Named Officers the proposed base salaries for the below.
-These salaries remained the same for 2012 and 2013.
+During 2012 through 2014, the Compensation Committee did not implement any salary increase for the Chief Executive Officer and the Chief Executive Officer did not recommend base salary increases to the Compensation Committee for the other Named Officers.
+The base salaries in place for the Named Officers during each of 2012, 2013 and 2014 were as follows: